 Getting to Bukhara

-A taxi from the train station to the central tourist area of Bukhara should cost you 30,000 UZS but you’ll have to do a bit of negotiating as prices generally start at 50,000 UZS.
-If you booked a hotel in the Old Town District you’ll be dropped off in a parking lot and will have to walk to your hotel through the pedestrian area.
+A taxi from the train station to the central tourist area of Bukhara should cost you 30,000 UZS.
+However, you’ll have to do a bit of negotiating as prices generally start at 50,000 UZS.
+If you booked a hotel in the Old Town District, you’ll be dropped off in a parking lot and will have to walk to your hotel through the pedestrian area.